 Global Accessibility Awareness Day (GAAD) is an annual event on the third Thursday in May.
-Its purpose is to discuss how to make the latest technology more accessible for disabled people.
+Its purpose is to discuss how to make the latest technology and digital content more accessible for disabled people.

 In recognition of GAAD, below are some ways Workday is accessible to people who use assistive technology.
-If you would like to read more about this, check out Workday’s white paper on accessibility and their Medium article.
+If you would like to read more about this, check out Workday’s page on accessibility and their Medium article.
 The links are at the end of the Actions menu.

 When using Workday, you can press Tab on your keyboard and two large buttons will appear at the top of your screen.
 They are Skip to main content and Accessibility Overview.
 If you select Accessibility Overview, you will get a long list of the ways Workday is designed to accommodate assistive technology users.

 Another way to get to the same page is to type Accessibility Interaction Overview into your Workday search bar.